 Egyptians slept on palm boughs as their mattress, while Persians may have created the first waterbed by filling goatskins with water to sleep on and the Ancient Romans used bagged reeds, hay, wool and feathers for comfort.

-It wasn’t until the 5th century that wooden cabinet/box beds were invented and we didn’t see actual bed frames until the 1400s.
+It wasn’t until the 5th century that wooden cabinet/box beds were invented and we didn’t see actual bed frames

 In the 1700s, cotton mattresses were introduced…